uber/motif/README.md

 }
 ```

-Child Scopes can use objects declared on parent's `Objects` classes as long as they are marked public:
+Child Scopes can use objects provided by parent factory methods as long as they are annotated with `@Expose`:

 <details>
 <summary>Notes for Dagger users...</summary>

-Unlike Dagger `@Subcomponents` which expose all objects down the graph by default, Motif Scopes consider objects internal to the Scope unless explicitly marked as public.
+Unlike Dagger `@Subcomponents` which expose all objects down the graph by default, Motif Scopes consider objects internal to the Scope unless explicitly annotated otherwise.
 </details>

 ```java